 (b) Payment to the Secretary of State for any civil penalty or award of attorney’s fees or costs of suit owing and unpaid by the registrant to the Secretary of State pursuant to this chapter.

 The Secretary of State does not regulate the price for securing a bond.
+Prices will vary depending upon factors.
 The price is set by the marketplace and the surety companies who issue the bonds.
-Contact your insurance agent for assistance and guidance in obtaining a surety bond.
+Contact an insurance company authorized to do business in Nevada for assistance and guidance in obtaining a surety bond.

 Surety Bond Language

-The Nevada Attorney General’s office has provided the following guidance for a surety bond issued to a document preparation service.
-“Approved as to form” means the bond contains the following or similarly equivalent language:
+The Nevada Attorney General’s office has provided the following templates for a surety bond issued pursuant to NRS 240A.120: